-1. Market Personal Training On Social Media
+1. Marketing your Personal Training on Social Media

 Social media has become the foundation of any brand’s image and voice.
 This applies to any fitness brand, whether large or small.
 It is essential to recognize the value and opportunities social media can offer you as a functioning personal training business.